airelogic/tech-test-portal/README.md

 ## The Tech Tests

  - [T2 Lifestyle Checker](/T2-Lifestyle-Checker) - write a simple web app that asks citizens questions about their lifestyle to assess their health choices
- - [Patient Appointment Backend](/Patient-Appointment-Backend) - write a CRUD backend which stores patient demographic and appointment data
+ - [Patient Appointment Backend](/Patient-Appointment-Backend) - write a CRUD back end which stores patient demographic and appointment data